-6. Irrigation techniques
+6. IRRIGATION TECHNIQUES

-An aspect of linguistic methodology to explore the diffusion of taro cultivation that has so far been little exploited is the reconstruction of agricultural technologies, in particular irrigation.
+An aspect of linguistic methodology to explore the diffusion of taro cultivation that has so far been little exploited is the reconstruction of term related to agricultural technologies, in particular irrigation.
 If, as has been argued, there was a switch from taro to rice in various locales where the two coincide, then taro fields may well have been converted to rice production.
 Taro is often still cultivated along the edges of rice terraces, as for example in the Cordillera of Luzon.
-Photo 3 shows taro planted along the edge of a rice terrace in Mayoyao, and Ifugao-speaking area of Luzon.
-If it is possible to reconstruct the lexicon of irrigation techniques to a presumed proto-language, this may be evidence for the antiquity of these techniques.
-Attempts to do this have so far been limited, but Reid
+Fig. 2 shows taro planted along the edge of a rice terrace in Mayoyao, an Ifugao-speaking area of Luzon.
+If it is possible to reconstruct the lexicon of irrigation techniques to a presumed protolanguage, this may be evidence for the antiquity of these techniques.
+Attempts to do this have so far been limited, but Reid (1994) examined the terminology of wet rice production systems in the